-A little overwhelmed, I stayed awhile answering their questions about England.
+A little overwhelmed, I stayed while answering their questions about England.
 But I hadn’t eaten yet and had a 5-hour journey to Göreme ahead.

-“Thank you,” I said, standing up from the little plastic stool on which I’d been sat and brushing away biscuit crumbs.
+“Thank you,” I said, standing up from the little plastic stool on which I’d been sitting and brushing away biscuit crumbs.

 “It was nice to meet you all but I’m going to find some food.”